 The DAO Hack

-In early 2016, while looking for a method to raise funds for the project, the company’s founder, Christoph Jentzsch, referenced the concept of crowdfunding and applied it to the blockchain.
+In early 2016, while looking for a method to raise funds for a project, Christoph Jentzsch referenced the concept of crowdfunding and applied it to the blockchain.
 Hence, the idea of a decentralised autonomous organisation (DAO) was born.
-The DAO became an unexpected success during its creation, raising around US$150 million from more than 11,000 participants.
-This made it the biggest crowdfund at the time.

 Several onlookers and community members voiced concerns about The DAO, feeling that the code wasn’t fully secure.
 They believed there was a risk in the wallet because the donations received could be drained.
 While programmers attempted to fix the bug in the smart contract, the wallet was eventually hacked, and funds were slowly siphoned out of it.